Matiu / Somes Island: Māori history

 During the 18th century Ngāti Ira, an East Coast iwi, settled in Petone and around the eastern shores of the harbour.
-They built two pā on the island but there was no permanent settlement on the island due to limited resources.
+They built two pā on the island but there was no permanent settlement on the island due to limited resources there.
 Ngāti Mutunga and Ngāti Tama from Taranaki drove Ngāti Ira from their settlements in the 1820s.

-In November 1835 Ngāti Mutunga people, affiliated to Te Āti Awa, seized the ship Lord Rodney at Wellington and got its captain John Harewood to take them to the island.
-The crew were tied up and Harewood was forced or bribed to take a group of hundreds of Māori to the Chatham Islands.
-To ensure his compliance, his chief mate was held hostage on Matiu / Somes island.
+In November 1835 Ngāti Mutunga people, affiliated to Te Āti Awa, seized the ship Lord Rodney at Wellington.
+The crew were tied up and the Lord Rodney's captain John Harewood was forced or bribed to take a group of hundreds of Māori to the Chatham Islands.
+To ensure Harewood's compliance, his chief mate was held hostage on Matiu / Somes Island.
 There was no Māori occupation on Matiu / Somes from about 1840.

 Archaeological sites

 At the northern end of the island on a site with steep cliffs there was the Te Moana–a–kura pā which contained terraces and middens.
-Haowhenua pā was built in the middle of the island, where the quarantine station was sited but the only remaining sign of occupation was a midden.
+Haowhenua pā was built in the middle of the island, where the quarantine station was sited, but the only remaining sign of occupation is a midden.
 The midden, which was underneath the hospital building, was uncovered and excavated during building work in 1999.
 Faunal remains included shellfish (species from the mainland), fish and bird bones.